riverstoneworks/JsonCObject/README.md

    boolean | unsigned char | 1: ture, 0: false
    object | struct |
 ### II.2 TypeInf & ObjectInfo
-   1. Mapping is based on *TypeInf* description of C Struct infomation and *ObjectInfo* description of C object information.
-They are all struct type, have the following relationships:
+   1. Mapping is dependent on [C type decription][1] with two structs. *TypeInf* describes type infomation and *ObjectInfo* describes object information.
+The relationship between them is as following:
       > ![](https://raw.github.com/riverstoneworks/CTypeInfo/master/doc/TypeInf_ObjectInfo.svg?sanitize=true)
    2. It is necessary to creates an *ObjectInfo* instance for the object to participate in conversion.
 For example:
       ```C